 I did not have long to find out as the Pinnacles Trail goes immediately up into the Chisos Mountains from the Chisos Basin.
 I was soon hiking up and over switchbacks to the top of the Chisos Plateau.
 It was tough, but I made it without a hernia.
 I then deposited my pack into a bear proof container and hiked with only water to the top of Emory Peak: at 7,825 feet, the highest point in the park.

-I met two day hikers, Scott and Ryan, from Houston at the top of Emory Peak and walked with them back to where my pack was.
+I met two day hikers, Scott and Ryan, from Houston at the top of Emory Peak.
+We walked back to where my pack was together.
 I had a nice conversation with them for over an hour, which was good because they would be the last people I would talk to for two days.

 Big Bend Chisos Mountains and onward to Juniper Canyon campground